 “If you don’t own gold… there is no sensible reason other than you don’t know history or you don’t know the economics of it.” – Ray Dalio

-Views on gold as an investment are generally more a matter of philosophy rather than fact.
-Gold is a difficult asset to value and market commentators love to speculate what is causing the daily moves.
+Views on gold as an investment are generally philosophical rather than fact based.
+Gold is a difficult asset to value, and market commentators love to speculate what is causing the daily moves.

 Unlike shares and bonds which generate dividends, gold doesn’t generate regular cash-flows so investors in gold can only benefit from capital returns.

-We’ve advised Stockspot clients to have an allocation to gold via the GOLD exchange traded fund (ETF) since 2014.
+Stockspot Portfolios have included an allocation to gold via the GOLD exchange traded fund (ETF) since 2014.
 The GOLD ETF is physically backed by gold bullion which is stored in a vault in London.
 It’s unhedged so investors also benefit from a falling Australian dollar.

 In late 2017 we increased the GOLD ETF allocation from 10% to 12.3% for all client portfolios because we identified the need for more exposure.
-The negative correlation between shares and bonds had weakened which meant that bonds may not provide as much of a cushion in a share market correction scenario.
+The negative correlation between shares and bonds had weakened, which meant that bonds wouldn’t provide as much of a cushion in a share market correction scenario.

-Gold has since performed better than most investments including Australian and global shares, notching up a return of 62% over the last two and a half years.
-The yellow metal also performed strongly during the COVID-19 market correction in March 2020 and recently reached an all-time high price of US$1966 (AU$2,750) per ounce.
+In 2020, gold had performed better than most investments over the previous 2.5 years, including Australian and global shares.
+Gold notched up a return of 62% and made headlines during the COVID-19 market correction in March 2020 with an all-time high price of US$1966 (AU$2,750) per ounce.

-Harry Markowitz won the 1990 Nobel Prize in Economics by showing how to achieve the best return potential by combining assets with a negative relationship to each other (correlation).
+Harry Markowitz won the 1990 Nobel Prize in Economics by showing how to achieve the best return potential by combining assets with a negative relationship to each other (negative correlation).